William R. Farrand: Business career

 Farrand started his first full-time job, when he was 17 years old, as a clerk for the wholesale drug firm Farrand, Williams & Clark founded by his father.
 He later was promoted to a department manager and worked at that position until he was thirty years old.
 Farrand then bought an interest in the Whitney Organ Company in 1883 and became their treasurer.
 In 1887 C. J. Whitney, owner of the company, retired.
-The company was reorganized and became the Farrand & Votey Organ Company that built both reed and pipe organs.
+In 1890, Farrand and Edwin S. Votey, an officer in the Whitney company, reorganized the firm as the Farrand & Votey Organ Company, which built both reed and pipe organs.
 Farrand became treasurer of this new firm.
 The factory was located in downtown Detroit at Twelfth Street and the main railroad depot.

-The company split up in 1897 where Farrand and Votey each specialized in their own type of organs with new firms.
+The company split in 1897, with Farrand and Votey each specializing in their own type of organs with new firms.
 Farrand became president of Farrand Organ Company which specialized in manufacturing just reed organs.
 By 1905 his company employed over four hundred skilled workers manufacturing reed organs, pianos, and mechanical players.
 He established branch distribution centers in Detroit, Philadelphia, Paris, and London.